 - How computer savvy are you?
 Do you think you will need customer support?
 Should this support be just online or perhaps always by telephone?
 Would you prefer to have someone local at hand just in case?

 - Lastly how much can you afford to spend?
 This could also be the 1st question but depends on the above and also how much free time you will save if you have an efficient system in place

 I was talking to John from Xperience Group recently who said there always has to be one person in an organisation who really champions the use of any new software and who gets everyone else on board and I think that is really true.
-In my last workplace we totally re-organised our documentation management process and it was one lady who really took that on-board and trained everyone else how to do it
+In my last workplace, we totally re-organised our document management process and it was one lady who really took that on-board and trained everyone else how to do it

 2 Heads are better than one